TurakhiaLab/ROADIES/docs/index.md

 ### Step 3: Run the ROADIES pipeline

-Once the required installations are completed and the parameters are configured in `config/config.yaml` file, execute the following command:
+Once the required installations are completed and the parameters are configured in `config.yaml` file, execute the following command (from ROADIES repo home directory):

 ```
 python run_roadies.py --cores <number of cores>